moj124/TodoList/README.md

 - tasks: houses the controllers and routes specifc to 'tasks' collection operations.
 - main.ts: is the entrypoint file, is the first file to be run.
 Handles database connection and generic setup configurations.

-### Issues to fix
-- Sorting of tasks and projects by date 'searchProjectsByName' & 'searchTasksByName' is not complete and will throw an error.

 ## Instructions

 To install the package dependencies.